 In general, headaches do not require any blood work or brain imaging.
-Depending on your child's headache symptoms, the following diagnostic tests may be requested by your primary care provider or neurologist at Children's Hospital Colorado:
+Depending on your child's headache symptoms, the following diagnostic tests may be requested by your primary care provider or neurologist at Children's Colorado:

 The diagnosis of a headache is usually based on your child's medical history and a physical examination.
 Extra testing is rarely needed.

 At Children's Colorado, headache diagnosis relies on using the International Classification of Headache Disorders criteria for headache types.

 Headaches are best treated with a combination of lifestyle and behavior modification.
-Your child’s doctor at Children's Hospital Colorado may also suggest medication treatments to help your child's headaches
+Your child's doctor at Children's Colorado may also suggest medication treatments to help your child's headaches

 Pediatric experts in our Headache Program collaborate with providers in multiple disciplines to offer comprehensive care for our patients with childhood and adolescent headaches.
 These disciplines include neurology, psychology, yoga therapy and nutrition.
-The Headache Clinics at Children's Colorado provides care of the highest quality to kids and adolescents with headaches.
-After your child is seen in one of our clinics, we’ll work with your primary care physician to help manage your child’s headaches.
+The Headache Clinic at Children's Colorado provides care of the highest quality to kids and adolescents with headaches.
+After your child is seen in one of our clinics, we'll work with your primary care physician to help manage your child’s headaches.

 Our goals are to: